Frequently Asked Questions

 Q: What about replacement parts?

-A: The brackets can hold a rail perpendicular to the slide it is mounted to.
+A: The ExoBrackets can hold a rail perpendicular to the slide it is mounted to.
+If we don't have the ExoBracket configuration you're looking for, our metal angle brackets can be used instead: steel angle bracket